migopp/gasm/README.md

 movl r0, #10
 ```

+You may choose to end your assembly with an `end` directive.
+Doing so, the assembler will provide the hex instruction `ffff` in its place.

 ### Disassembling:

 ```
 dasm <path to .hex file> <OPTIONAL: path to desired output file>
 ```

-The file you want to disassemble should be valid `.hex` with the `@0` directive as the first instruction.
+The file you want to disassemble should be valid `.hex`.
+It may, however, end with an `ffff`, though the instruction is not officially recognized.